bigcommerce/dev-docs/docs/api-docs/orders/orders-api-overview.md

 The following [OAuth](/api-docs/getting-started/authentication#authentication_oauth-scopes) scopes are required:
 * Modify Orders

-## Create an Order
+## Create an order

-We will go over adding an existing product, adding a custom product, adding a billing address and adding a shipping address.
+We will go over adding an existing product, adding a custom product, adding a billing address, and adding a shipping address.
 At the end of this section, you will be able to see the full sample request to create an order.

 Want to skip ahead and see the [full request](/api-docs/orders/orders-api-overview#orders-api-overview_create-order-example)?

-At a minimum, an order needs products and a billing address.
-If either of these fields are left off the order is rejected.
+At a minimum, an order needs products, an existing Product or a Custom Product, and a billing address.
+You cannot create an order if either of these fields is left off.

-A order can be created with either an existing Product or using a Custom Product.

-### Add an Existing Product with Options
+### Add an existing product with options

-**Required Fields:**
+**Required fields:**
 - product_id
 - product_options (required if adding a product with variants)
 	- product_option > id